WaiveCar/WaiveScreen/AdDaemon/readme.md

   (err: err code if failure)
   jobs: [
     {
-      job_id: unique id for this specific request
+      job_id: unique id for this specific request,
-      campaign_id: unique id for the campaign
+      campaign_id: unique id for the campaign,
-      goal_seconds: time in seconds assigned to display asset
+      goal: time in seconds assigned to display asset,

-      job_start: utc earliest time to display
+      job_start: utc earliest time to display,
-      job_end: utc last time to display
+      job_end: utc last time to display,
       // This is the schema for the campaign.
 Eventually
       // this can be "smart" and figure out how to be
       // "optimal" but for now it's going to be stupid